Theory¶

 Then, the real gas heat capacities are given by

-where and are the ideal gas heat capacities.
+are the ideal gas heat capacities.

 The isothermal compressibility of the simple and reference fluids is given by